mekkanix/vue-sandbox-wrapper/README.md

 # <div align="center">VueSandbox-wrapper</div>

-### Disclaimer

-This package is a Vue-based port of the **VueSandbox**'s live-testing system and only contains components needed for that.
-This means it **cannot** be used as a locally-installable utility.

-If you're looking for such tool, please follow instructions [here](https://github.com/mekkanix/vue-sandbox).

-## Introduction

-This package contains the core system needed to provide a components' live-testing feature on your project.
-It is usable as an importable Vue component (e.g. `VSComponentWrapper`) and is primarily designed to be integrated in an existing Vue.js project.
+*This package is a Vue-based port of the [VueSandbox](https://github.com/mekkanix/vue-sandbox)'s live-testing system.
+It is only usable as an importable Vue component (UMD module), and is designed to be integrated into an existing Vue.js codebase.*

+*If you're looking for the complete installable utility, please follow instructions [here](https://mekkanix.github.io/vue-sandbox/docs/).*

+---

 ## Compatibility